johan-st/go-image-server/README.md

 - [ ] handle folder creation and permissions
   - [ ] win
   - [ ] linux
+- [ ] tests need to be able to run with no setup (exept conf) after clone
+- [ ] app need to be able to run with no setup (except conf) after clone

 ### log
 - 2023-04-25: look over code and tests.
 Plan future work